-One of the world’s largest school-based mathematics competitions with more than 14 million entries since 1978
+One of the world’s largest school-based mathematics competitions with 15 million entries since 1978

 About the Australian Mathematics Competition

 The AMC is for students of all standards.
 Students are asked to solve 30 problems in 60 minutes (Years 3–6) or 75 minutes (Years 7–12).
 The problems are designed to test mathematical thinking and questions are designed so that they can be answered just as quickly without a calculator as with one.
 The problems get more difficult through the competition, so that at the end they are challenging to the most gifted students.
 Students of all standards will make progress through the problems, and also be challenged along the way.

 The AMC is available both in hard copy and online format, with no difference in the questions or time requirements.